 Equifax's businesses lines are characterized by the lack of capital required to run operations, high ROICs, and significant competitive advantages.

 The scalable nature of Equifax's business could lead to margin improvement over time.

 Equifax's international business raises its growth profile.
 Read more

 Equifax typically does not hedge its currency exposure, which could lead to a more volatile top line.

-Compared to peer Experian, Equifax has taken a less value creative path in expanding the business, in our opinion, and is not as well positioned to take advantage of international opportunities.
+Compared with peer Experian, Equifax has taken a less value-creative path in expanding the business, in our opinion, and is not as well positioned to take advantage of international opportunities.
 Read more

 Chairman and CEO Richard Smith has led Equifax since 2005, coming to the company from General Electric.
 During his tenure, management has generally pursued a balanced approach to using its free cash flow.
 While most of the company's free cash flow has Read more